Kerry – wraparound owner

 How do you feel that you are making a difference?

-My absolute favourite thing is when a parent shows up a bit early, but the child is having so much fun that they tell the parent to come back later!
+One of my favourite moments is when a parent arrives early to collect their child, and the child is having so much fun they ask them to come back later!

 What do you enjoy most about your job?